 I’m excited to have her stop by the blog and share her work as well as some social media and success tips that can boost any aspiring blogger, brand or author.

 My questions are in bold, Patricia’s follow in plain text

 My name is Patricia Bossano, middle child, seeker of supernatural wisdom, and Hispanic Aquarian.

-I became a smashing hit shortly after I redefined ‘success’ for myself and took the proverbial leap into the void—to the lay person, I’m referring to the moment, 3 years ago, when I lost the stability of my corporate job and I understood that the time had come to live my dream.
+I became a smashing hit shortly after I redefined ‘success’ for myself and took the proverbial leap into the void—to the layperson, I’m referring to the moment, three years ago, when I lost the stability of my corporate job.
+I understood that the time had come to live my dream.

 I flipped tradition on its side and went rogue; I became an indie author with all my eggs in the fiction writer basket, for better or for worse.

 What have you learned from your success?

 One should never deny what is in her nature to do.

 Through the ages, humanity has wondered what life is about, its meaning, its purpose.
 Sooner or later, we all ask those questions, and some of us become obsessed with finding the answer.

 Behind every existential shift in my life there has been a critical event: leaving my parents’ home and country, becoming a mom, going through a divorce, letting go of an outstanding job, etc., and what those events have had in common is that they all tested my ability to handle what life throws at me.